 by Heather R. Darsie Greetings, Dear Reader!
 I am pleased to announce that I launched a podcast over on Patreon called Tudor Speeches!
 I hope to post the first podcast this weekend.
 I will provide historical background for speeches and letters from the Tudor time period.
 I think hearing a speech or letter can impact the beholder differently than just reading it.
 Each patron will be … Continue reading Tudor Speeches: My New Podcast!

-by Heather R. Darsie The 19th of June 2020 marks the 454th birthday of James I and VI of England and Scotland.
+by Heather R. Darsie, J. D. The 19th of June 2018 marks the 452nd birthday of James I and VI of England and Scotland.
 Unification between the two countries, though at times strained, was brought by James’ ascending the throne of England in 1603.
 The unification was the result of one hundred years of Tudor politics.
-James I & VI, 1595; via Wikimedia Commons Back in 1503, … Continue reading James I & VI
+James I & VI, 1595; via Wikimedia Commons Back … Continue reading James I & VI

 by Heather R. Darsie Mary of Guise was born 22 November 1515 to Claude of Lorraine, the Duke of Guise, and Antoinette of Bourbon.
 She was the eldest of twelve children.
 Mary was first made a wife in 1534 at the age of eighteen when she married the Duke of Longueville.
 She had two sons with her first husband, the second of whom died young. … Continue reading Coronation of Mary of Guise

 Remember, remember!
 The fifth of November, The Gunpowder treason and plot; I know of no reason Why the Gunpowder treason Should ever be forgot!
 Guy Fawkes and his companions Did the scheme contrive, To blow the King and Parliament All up alive. … make the bells ring! …God save the King!
 The Protestant King James I of England had recently taken the throne … Continue reading Oh, for Fawkes’ Sake!